 List of citations All data must be cited so that Commissioners who are not part of the Subcommittee in question may locate the source of information as needed.
 See footnotes.
 Any speakers who presented to the subcommittee must be listed.
 Include name, title, affiliations, etc., along with a brief summary of the information presented by them.
-N/A Relevant Links Provide links or locations of the information in this research as much as See footnotes.
+N/A Relevant Links Provide links or locations of the information in this See footnotes.